-A breach is, an impermissible use or disclosure under the Privacy Rule that compromises the security or privacy of the protected health information.
-An impermissible use or disclosure of protected health information is presumed to be a breach unless the covered entity or business associate, as applicable, demonstrates that there is a low probability that the protected health information has been compromised based on a risk assessment of at least the following factors: (HHS, 2018).
+"generally, an impermissible use or disclosure under the Privacy Rule that compromises the security or privacy of the protected health information.
+An impermissible use or disclosure of protected health information is presumed to be a breach unless the covered entity or business associate, as applicable, demonstrates that there is a low probability that the protected health information has been compromised based on a risk assessment of at least the following factors:

-- Whether the protected health information was actually acquired or viewed
+- whether the protected health information was acquired or viewed

-There are three exceptions to the definition of “breach” (HHS, 2018)
+According to the HHS (2013a), there are three exceptions to the definition of a breach:

-- Unintentional acquisition, access, or use of protected health information by a workforce member or person acting under the authority of a covered entity or business associate, if such acquisition, access, or use was made in good faith and within the scope of authority
+- the unintentional acquisition, access, or use of PHI by a workforce member or person acting under the authority of a covered entity or business associate, if such acquisition, access, or use was made in good faith and within the scope of authority

-- An inadvertent disclosure of protected health information by a person authorized to access protected health information at a covered entity or business associate to another person authorized to access protected health information at the covered entity or business associate, or organized health care arrangement in which the covered entity participates.
+- the unintentional or inadvertent disclosure of PHI by a person authorized to access PHI at a covered entity or business associate to another person authorized to access PHI at the covered entity or business associate, or organized healthcare arrangement in which the covered entity participates

-- Covered entity or business associate has a good faith belief that the unauthorized person to whom the impermissible disclosure was made, would not have been able to retain the information.
+- if the covered entity has a good faith belief that the unauthorized person to whom the unauthorized PHI disclosure was made would not have been able to retain the information

 HIPAA Compliance Issues